 - The next step is to decide whether you require a spacer between the shoe and the cleat.
 If you find when clipped in that the rubber sole of the shoe catches on the pedal cage and makes it hard to clip in and out then a spacer is required.
 It will sit the cleat further away from the sole of the shoe giving you a bit more space from the rubber soles.

 - Position the body of the cleat over the metal plate and protective plate.

-- Now insert the inside portion of the cleat, which contains threaded holes, aligning it with the holes in the base plate and shoe.
+- Now insert the inside portion of the cleat, aligning it with the holes in the base plate and shoe.

 - Next, insert the bolts that come with the cleat and tighten them with the hex wrench to be snug but not impossible to move by hand.
 Once attached to the base plate, you can align it to be in the position most comfortable and beneficial for your feet while biking (the next section covers potential positions).

 - Once in a position ideal for you, you can make the final tightening with the hex wrench, making sure it is tight.
 Because of all the twisting and lateral movement involved with the sport, it has to be tight to prevent additional damage, as well as to allow your feet to twist out of the pedal easily.
 If too loose, you’ll go to twist out and find your foot stuck, and then it is a whole other process to free you, and this can be very embarrassing and tedious.

 Now that we know how to install the cleat, there is something to be said about positioning.
 Everyone places and uses their feet slightly differently when mountain biking, but there are some ‘ideal’ positions that incorporate ideas of biomechanics and efficiency from your calf muscles.

 How to Position Your Cleats for Mountain Biking With Clipless Pedals

 One feature of cleats is your ability to slide and adjust them on your shoe.
 This allows you to customize where you place your feet and lets you determine the best placement that will enable you to most efficiently put your leg muscles to work.